intuitymedialab/kopernikus/Hardware/README.md

 *I managed to fry one of our boards by accidentally giving it 12V from our lab bench power supply...not good, believe me.*

 Eventhough the powerbank has a 5V output, it can't deliver enough current for the UpBoard to boot properly.
 Thus we used a cheap step down buck converter, capable of delivering up to 12 A (not the small LM2596 ones), set to 5V.

-A capacitor across the 5V and GND rails was meant to dampen voltages spikes even further - not sure if it's necessary after all.
+We also added a decoupling capacitor across the 5V and GND rails on the board - not sure if it's necessary after all.

+#### Powering the motors

+This is pretty straight-forward: The motor drivers need 12V to work, so you can just connect them directly to the battery pack.

+#### Powering the Arduino (and peripherals)